What are Adenoids?

 - Snoring during sleep

 - Pauses in breathing & occasionally stoppage of breathing for a few seconds at night during sleep.
-This condition is called as sleep apnea.
+This condition is called as obstructive sleep apnea (OSA).

 - Xray of the neck is a useful investigation to pick up an adenoid hypertrophy.
 It also helps us to assess the size of the adenoid.

-- Some children might need additional tests h4ke a nasal endoscopy for diagnosis.
+- Some children might need additional tests like a nasal endoscopy for diagnosis.

 What are the problems associated with enlarged adenoids?

-- Children with adenoids can have problems with speech development, persistent mouth breathing leading to changes in the facial appearance and dental problems h4ke teeth malocclusion.
+- Adenoid Facies: Children with adenoids can have persistent mouth breathing leading to changes in the facial appearance.
+Children develop a open-mouthed appearance associated with a narrow nose, shortened upper lip, narrow high palate and dental crowding.
+These are described as Adenoid Facies.